Next Kew Fete - Saturday 20th June 2020

 ‘We are very grateful for the ongoing support from Kew Fete.
 It is only through the support of the local community that we are able to offer a comprehensive recovery service to transform lives from homelessness to independence.'

 The Fete is a great opportunity to both educate the local population about your work but also to raise funds though your stall on the day.

 If you are a local charity and would like to have a stall at Kew Fete 2020, please check this website early 2020 when applications will open

 Sponsors are crucial to the running of the Fete, and make a huge contribution to our charity donations each year.
 At least one of our sponsors is coming back in 2020 for their 11th year!

 We have a range of sponsorship opportunities at Kew Fete and we're always happy to discuss specific opportunities.

 If you are a local business and would like to help, please get in touch.

-Following the success of the last 3 years competitions this year we’ll be holding our fourth fun Tug of War Tournament.
+Following the success of the last 5 years competitions this year we’ll be holding our sixth fun Tug of War Tournament.
 We’re looking for teams of six with pulling power – so start getting your team together from your local pub, street, office, school or group of friends.
 Team colours or fancy dress are welcome but not essential.

 Enter your team below